To view footnote, click on footnote number.

 Bequests in wills and trusts can be a considerable source of income for charitable organizations.
 Such organizations and their counsel, while remaining sensitive to the concerns of donors’ families, are well advised to pursue and protect their interests in any estate or trust proceeding involving a charitable bequest.
 I describe here some important considerations on how best to protect the charitable interests in trusts and estates.

-Review the instrument, such as the will or trust document, which provides for a bequest or payment to a charity.
+Review the instrument, such as the will or trust document, which provides for a bequest or payment to a charity.1There are a number of different types of trusts from which monies can be paid over to a charity.
+These distinctions are beyond the scope of this blog.

 If a charity learns that it has an interest in an estate or trust, someone should review the actual instrument in which such interest is set forth.
 This should include ascertaining the amount or nature of the interest (including whether it is an outright payment of a specific amount, or a portion of the residuary), as well as any restriction imposed on the charitable gift being provided.
 The charity and its counsel should not simply rely on a representation by counsel for the estate or trust, but ask to at least review the relevant language in the instrument.